Representing Clients for More Than 30 Years with a Focus on Employment Law

 If a supervisor, coworker, or client at work makes sexual comments or actions that make you feel uncomfortable, you may be a victim of sexual harassment.
 This may also be the case if you feel that professional advancements or disciplinary actions depend on your response to these sexual advances.
 Sexual harassment lawyer Dan A. Atkerson in Allen, TX, has practiced law for over 30 years with a focus on employment law.
-Call our office at (214) 383-3606 or contact us online to schedule a free consultation.
+He can determine whether your rights have been violated and pursue appropriate compensation.

 What Actions are Considered Sexual Harassment in the Workplace?

 Sexual harassment is a form of gender discrimination in the workplace.
 Although sexual harassment is inexcusable, it happens far too often.
 The Equal Employment Opportunity Commission (EEOC) reports that 7,500 men and women file sexual harassment claims each year.
 However, many others choose not to report harassment out of fear of employer retaliation.
 Sexual harassment at work can include unwanted sexual comments, lewd gestures, requests for sexual favors, comments on a man or woman's gender, and many other verbal, nonverbal, or physical actions that:

 It is important to note that both men and women can be victims and perpetrators of sexual harassment in the workplace.
 In order for conduct to be considered sexual harassment, the victim must tell the harasser directly that their actions are unwelcome and must stop.
 If you are suffering from sexual harassment at work, you are not alone.
 We are here to help.